htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

     as integers separated by a dot.
 You use this Cluster and Proc id to manage the job later.

-Once submitted, HTCondor does the rest toward running the job.
-Monitor the job's progress with the *condor_q* :index:`condor_q<single: condor_q; HTCondor commands>` and *condor_status* commands. :index:`condor_status<single: condor_status; HTCondor commands>` If desired, HTCondor can even inform you in a log file about changes to the state of your job -- when it starts executing, when it uses more resources, when it completes, or when it is preempted from a machine.
+Once submitted, HTCondor manages the full lifetype of the job.
+You can monitor the job's progress with the *condor_q* :index:`condor_q<single: condor_q; HTCondor commands>` and *condor_status* commands. :index:`condor_status<single: condor_status; HTCondor commands>` If desired, HTCondor can inform you in a log file about changes to the state of your job -- when it starts executing, when it uses more resources, when it completes, or when it is preempted from a machine.